Techrules Media Site

 Eric Geers | +46 705 316 010 | eric@GBPRC.eu

 Techrules is a new automotive research and development company based in Beijing, China.
 Its mission is to develop automotive powertrain technologies to help next generation vehicles be more efficient, more environmentally-friendly, easier to use and deliver a better user experience.

-Techrules is a subsidiary of Txr-S, a research and development as well as an investment company which has other subsidiaries operating in the fields of powertrain development, biogas production and aerospace.
+Techrules is a subsidiary of Txr-S, a research and development company which has other subsidiaries operating in the fields of new materials development, biogas production and distributed energy.